-Laura Amy Showcases Incredible Bod In Silver Bikini: ‘Golden’
+Laura Amy Showcases Incredible Bod In Silver Bikini: 'Golden'

 Australian model Laura Amy shared a jaw-dropping snapshot today to her Instagram page, and it became an instant hit with her 889,000 followers.
-The photo saw the bombshell posing indoors in a skimpy bikini that showed a generous amount of skin.
+The photo captured the bombshell posing indoors in a skimpy bikini which revealed a generous amount of skin.

 In the snap, Laura was photographed somewhere inside her home while clad in her scanty ensemble.
-The sunshine that came from the nearby window made the area bright enough for a photo shoot session.
-The indirect sunlight made her flawlessly tanned complexion appear radiant in the shot.
+The sunshine that came in a nearby window provided indirect light which made her flawlessly tanned complexion appear radiant in the shot.

-The influencer posed in front of a wall and placed one thigh over the other.
-She spiced things up by tugging at her thong with her left hand, pulling the string upward.
-She tilted her head to the side while looking straight into the lens.
-She offered a sultry gaze and slightly pouty lips.

-She sported a matching pair of bottoms that were even more revealing.
-It had a tiny piece of fabric that covered what was necessary.
-The swimwear sat several inches from her belly button, close to exposing her nethers.
-The thong was held by straps that were tied on the sides of her waist, highlighting her hips.
-Its high cut design also exposed plenty of skin.
-Laura was also wearing a plain long sleeve shirt, which was unbuttoned.
+She sported a matching pair of bottoms which were even more revealing.
+They had a tiny piece of fabric that covered the necessary bits.
+The swimwear sat several inches below her navel.
+The thong was held up by straps on the sides and highlighted her hips.
+Laura was also wearing a plaid long-sleeved shirt, which was unbuttoned.

-Laura opted to go jewelry-free as not to distract her fans from her new bathing suit.
-She wore her brunette hair into a high bun, keeping most of the locks away from her body.
-She left the highlighted parts loose, which framed her face.
+Laura wore her brunette hair in a high bun, and she left the highlighted parts loose, which framed her face.

-Laura paired the sizzling hot picture with a short caption.
+She paired the sizzling hot picture with a short caption.
 She also shared that her bikini came from Fashion Nova, tagging the brand in the post.

-As usual, Laura’s latest share became an instant hit with fans and followers liking the post more than 2,300 times and leaving over 95 comments in under an hour of being live on her social media account.
-Her fellow models and online admirers went to the comments section of the post and wrote various messages.
-Most of them raved about her sheer display of skin.
+As usual, Laura's latest share became an instant hit with fans and followers, who liked the post more than 2,300 times and left over 95 comments in under an hour of being live on her social media account.
+Her fellow models and online admirers took to the comments section of the post and wrote various gushing and supportive messages.
+Many of them raved over her sheer display of skin in this latest offering.

 "Oh, you truly are.
 Your beauty is too much, it hurts," a fan wrote.